Parameterized crack modelling based on a localized non-intrusive reduced basis method

 We remark that the results are obtained using neural networks with $L=4,5$ hidden layers and $H=10,15$ neurons per layer for all clusters, while Bayesian regularization is employed to prevent overfitting \cite{MacKay1992}.
 The results indicate that the ROM based on neural networks with 5 hidden layers and 15 neurons per hidden layer is slightly more accurate, while an accuracy of the order $10^{-2}$ is achieved in all cases.
 Note that further improvement of the convergence behavior is in principle possible, for instance, by augmenting the ROM with physics-informed neural networks \cite{Chen2021}.
 Table~\ref{tab:center_times} summarizes the main results and obtained computation times for the ROM with $N_c=16$ clusters and the above mentioned network configuration.
-Moreover, Fig.\ref{fig:center_FOM-ROM} provides a qualitative comparison between the constructed ROM and the FOM for the vertical displacements solutions and three parameters of the test sample.
+Moreover, Fig.\ref{fig:center_FOM-ROM} provides a qualitative comparison between the constructed ROM and the FOM for the vertical displacements solutions and three parameters of the test sample as well as the associated point-wise absolute errors.
+The highest errors are observed around the crack tips and are of the order $10^{-4}$.
 The comparison reveals that the ROM is able to capture variations in the crack configuration with sufficient accuracy.